|

 is shown in blue in the drawing above.

-As there is not sufficient room inside the printer itself, the capacitors (C)
+As there is insufficient space inside the printer (MZSE), the capacitors (C)

 we need so many wires between the printer and the PSU.